 In this era of globalisation, the development and growth of many countries, as well as the prevention and control of major biological disasters, depend on the performance of their agricultural and food policies and economies, and this, in turn, directly relates to the quality of their Veterinary Services (VS).
 Important roles for VS include veterinary public health – including food-borne diseases – and regional and international market access for animals and animal products.
 To meet current and future opportunities and challenges, VS should be independent and objective in their activities and decisions should be based on sound science and immune from political pressure.

 Strengthening of VS to help them comply with OIE international standards for quality and evaluation requires active participation and investment by both the public and the private sector.
-The World Organisation for Animal Health (OIE) has refined an Evaluation Tool developed initially in collaboration with the Inter-American Institute for Cooperation on Agriculture (IICA) to produce, in 2010, a revised edition of the OIE Tool for the Evaluation of Performance of Veterinary Services (OIE PVS Tool).
+The World Organisation for Animal Health (OIE) has refined an Evaluation Tool developed initially in collaboration with the Inter-American Institute for Cooperation on Agriculture (IICA) to produce the OIE Tool for the Evaluation of Performance of Veterinary Services (OIE PVS Tool).
 The OIE PVS Tool is designed to assist VS to establish their current level of performance, to identify gaps and weaknesses in their ability to comply with OIE international standards, to form a shared vision with stakeholders (including the private sector) and to establish priorities and carry out strategic initiatives.

 The production of and trade in aquatic animals and their products is of increasing importance and the aquaculture sector is growing fast in response to the strong and growing global demand for high quality protein.
 In some countries the VS are the competent authority for aquatic animal health services (AAHS) but in some countries other agencies of government hold this responsibility.
 Regardless of whether veterinarians are involved in the AAHS, it is clear that the general principles for quality would be similar to those that apply to VS. For example, appropriate legislation and good governance are required to support AAHS in complying with OIE requirements, including for disease detection, reporting and control.
 The application of the PVS Tool to the evaluation of AAHS commenced in 2009 when the OIE undertook a pilot mission in Vietnam.
 Following this mission and several subsequent missions, it was clear that a stand-alone tool for the evaluation of an AAHS was necessary due to differences between the terrestrial and aquatic sectors.
 The OIE has developed the OIE Tool for the Evaluation of Performance of Veterinary Services and/or Aquatic Animal Health Services (OIE PVS Tool: Aquatic) which is based on the sixth edition of the OIE PVS Tool and includes amendments to some critical competencies (CC) and Levels of Advancement so that the Tool is more appropriate for the evaluation of the performance of AAHS.